nblumoe/nblumoe.github.com/_posts/2012-07-05-angularjs-send-auth-token-with-every--request.md

 `:port` and `:id` are being replaced by the parameters defined in the object literal right after the URL string itself.

-Settind a port is not as straight forward, as it could be: In this example we are setting it to 3001.
+Setting a port is not as straight forward, as it could be: In this example we are setting it to 3001.
 Right now you cannot put it into the URL directly, as AngularJS would interpret `:3001` in the URL as a placeholder with the name `3001`.
 So we put the